Foundational and Basic Sciences Courses

 PT 489 Repeat Affiliation

-This course is an additional clinical education experience designed to develop the clinical competence of the student in a variety of clinical settings with diverse patients.
+This course is an additional final clinical internship designed to develop the clinical competence of the student in a variety of clinical settings with diverse patients.
 The setting will be chosen by the DCE with input from the student to complement the previous assignments to ensure the breadth of preparation necessary for general practice as a physical therapist.
 The student will examine, evaluate, diagnose, prognose, and design/implement physical therapy interventions while under the supervision of a licensed physical therapist.
 The student will also develop practical skills in professional and practice management.
-This course is utilized for repeating any full-time clinical education experience where the student received a grade of NC or was otherwise unable to complete the original experience.
+This course is utilized for repeating any long term affiliation where the student received a grade of NC or was otherwise unable to complete the original affiliation.
 This course may be utilized only once during the course of the program.
-The number of units is determined by the number of weeks of clinical experience the student needs to repeat, as determined by the Department.
+The number of units is determined by the number of weeks of clinical affiliation the student needs to repeat, as determined by the Department.

 Critical Thinking/Research Courses

 PT 490 Research I: Foundational Concepts of Research (1)